Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/_docs/Totalstation_and_Rover_Survey.md

 ---
-title:  "Totalstation setup with DGPS Rover"
+title:  "Totalstation setup with GNSS Rover"
 layout: page
 permalink: /Totalstation-Rover/
-tags: Totalstation DGPS
+tags: Totalstation GNSS
 description: Learn how to intialize measurements with the total station.
 ---

-# Totalstation Setup with DGPS Rover
+# Totalstation Setup with GNSS Rover

 To get startet with the measurements with the totalstation, you have to know the exact position of the station.
-For this, you can use the DGPS to identify exact positions of the prism reflector which you then measure with the totalstation.
+For this, you can use the GNSS to identify exact positions of the prism reflector which you then measure with the totalstation.

 ## Connecting the equipment

-Total station (TS or TPS) can be used with a single rover or rover-base DGPS combinations.
+Total station (TS or TPS) can be used with a single rover or rover-base GNSS combinations.
 The following describes the steps required for measuring terrain and trees in the Marburg Open Forest.

 * Start the X-Pad application